Dry January might add to such confusion giving the message that a month of abstinence does away with the need for regular breaks from drinking.

 Most people exhibit denial when asked how much they drink.
 This is demonstrated by the consistent difference between self-reported consumption of alcohol and total alcohol sales recorded by HM revenue and customs.

 There has been an increasing trend in overall consumption of alcohol in the last sixty years.
-With estimates provided by the alcohol industry suggesting we are consuming 1.4 litres more of alcohol per person than we were in 1975.
+With estimates provided by the alcohol industry suggesting we are consuming 1.4 liters more of alcohol per person than we were in 1975.

 As the long term trend in consumption has risen, so has the number of people developing alcohol-related health problems.
 Since 2009 there has been a 44% increase in those aged 50 and over accessing alcohol treatment.